mitrinh/Blade-II-Command-Line-/README.md

 # Blade
-Blade II card game from the Trails series.
+The Blade II card game based off "Blade II" in the 'Trails' video games created in C++.
-This was made using C++ via the CLion IDE.
+Only uses console/command prompt only.
-SDL2 graphical rendition in progress.
+Currently being ported to JavaScript/Node.js for use in discord.